exercism/julia/concepts/vector-operations/about.md

 Anyone worrying about memory usage from this "repetition" can relax: it is implemented in a very efficient way that does not actually copy the values in memory.

+Programmers familiar with broadcasting in other languages should note that Julia's approach is (mostly) similar to NumPy, but much less tolerant of size mismatches than R.

 ### Broadcasting in-place

 If memory usage is a concern, then in-place operations are a common way to look to reduce allocations.